exercism/javascript/exercises/concept/recycling-robot/.docs/introduction.md

 # Introduction

-Knowning what type an object has is often very important for code to run smoothly and without errors.
+Knowning what the type of a piece of data is, is often very important for code to run smoothly and without errors.

-Javascript has several ways to check the type of an object.
+Javascript has several ways to check the type of a value or object.

 ```exercism/note
 Javascript's type checking mechanisms can be somewhat unreliable.